Chapter 5: And So It Begins

 Anthony decided he agreed with Mitch and Pat.
 Malone was okay.
 Respectful.
 Something Anthony always liked to see.
 He didn’t show the girl’s photo first thing like he had with the others.
 Anthony was a boss, and Malone waited to be asked.
 When Anthony didn’t recognize her, they chatted a few more minutes.
 It came out that Matches Malone had done a few stints “henching” for theme criminals.
 That’s when Anthony decided to take a liking to the guy, cancel his plans for the rest of the evening and buy a fresh round of drinks.

-Malone didn’t have much specific intel, it was obvious what he little he knew was years out of date.
+Malone didn’t have much specific intel, it was obvious that what little he knew was years out of date.
 But he had insights, a view into that world of capes and costumes.
 It would be very useful in the coming weeks.
 Matches even said as much, without realizing what he was saying:

 “When one a them guys like the Joker is riled, the difference between the guys who make it through and the ones who don’t is per-spective.”
 He pronounced it with a strange emphasis, like it was the only long word he knew.